trvossler-max/Unsupervise_Machine_Learning/README.md

 ![kmeans](Images/tsne.png)

 ### Running the script
 The script can be run in Jupyter Lab or Colab by loading the crypto_data.csv and executing the script.
+The Crypto.ipynb file can be copied and pasted into Jupyter lab and executed as long as the crypto_data.csv is in the same folder as the ipynb file.